 BIOGRAPHY and TIMELINE

 Angela Merkel (pron.
 AHN-gay-luh MEHRK-ell), Germany’s first female chancellor, was born Angela Dorothea Kasner in Hamburg on July 17, 1954.
-That same year, her father Horst, a Lutheran pastor, accepted a pastorship at a church in the village of Quitzow in East Germany.
+That same year, her father Horst Kasner, a Lutheran pastor, accepted a pastorship at a church in the village of Quitzow in East Germany.
 Her mother Herlind (nee Jentzsch) was a teacher of Latin and English.
 In 1957, four years before the Berlin Wall was erected, the family moved to Templin, about 50 miles north of Berlin.
 Angela Merkel, along with her brother Marcus and her sister Irene (both born in East Germany), thus grew up in the socialist German Democratic Republic (Deutsche Demokratische Republik).